AuLGA/fa_grants/README.md

    > If you're sure of what you're doing, feel free to play with the structure and alter the pointers in the scripts on a **fork or a branch**.

 4. **Render**
-    - A lazy approach to rendering the whole project would be to tweak the `render.lua` script and run it using `lua render.lua` from the project root.
+    - The lazy approach to rendering the whole project would be to tweak the `render.lua` script and run it using `lua render.lua` from the project root.
 This generates both the full report (html and docx) and the smaller report (docx only).
+    - Else, `quarto render` should do the trick as long as `_quarto.yml` has the right config in it (have a look at the lua script).
+It contains `_quarto_full.yml` by default.

 ## Documentation
 - Main reports and notes are available in the `docs/` folder as HTML and DOCX files.